-Employers that sell kitchen or bathroom construction or remodeling products frequently sell a variety of items used in building or remodeling kitchens or baths.4 Products include tile and cabinets, and in some cases, stone material.
+Employers that sell kitchen or bathroom construction or remodeling products frequently sell a variety of items used in building or remodeling kitchens or baths.
+Products include tile and cabinets, and in some cases, stone material.
 While these employers are generally engaged in similar operations and are in competition with each other, they may be classified differently based on minor operational differences.
 There are three slightly different business models that are prevalent in stores that sell kitchen or bathroom construction or remodeling products.

 Description of Operations Model 1 Model 2 Model 3 Type of Products for Sale Tile and cabinets; a minor amount of incidental supplies - tubes of caulk, caulk guns, blades and similar items Same as those in Model 1 AND stone material.
-Same as Model 2 Product Display In a showroom In a showroom that is physically separated from the stone material and store inventory storage area Same as Model 2 Customers General contractors and general public Same as Model 1 Same as Model 1 Employees' Activities All employees assist customers with their design concepts, write sales orders and process payments 1.
-Salespersons show customers product samples exclusively from within the showroom.
-2. Separate employees that work in the inventory storage area stock, ship and receive stone material and other showroom items.
-3. If customers are permitted to view product within the inventory storage area, they are assisted by inventory storage area employees not the showroom salespersons.
+Same as Model 2 Product Display In a showroom In a showroom that is physically separated from the stone material and store inventory storage area Same as Model 2 Customers General contractors and general public Same as Model 1 Same as Model 1 Employees' Activities All employees assist customers with their design concepts, write sales orders and process payments Salespersons show customers product samples exclusively from within the showroom.
+Separate employees that work in the inventory storage area stock, ship and receive stone material and other showroom items.
+If customers are permitted to view product within the inventory storage area, they are assisted by inventory storage area employees not the showroom salespersons.
 Salespersons show customers stone products by walking them through the inventory storage area.
 Same as Model 2.
 Customers are permitted to view stone material within the inventory storage area assisted by showroom salespersons.

-3 Classification 8232 is an original Manual classification.
+&lt;sup>3 Classification 8232 is an original Manual classification.
 This classification was amended in 1965 to allow store operations in connection with 8232 operations, and in 2016 to direct that the sale of decorative stone is classified as 8232(2).

-4 Employers that sell a combination of cabinets, tile and stone slabs or countertops often also sell a minor amount of ancillary items used in the construction or remodeling of kitchens and bathrooms including handles, faucets, fixtures, sinks, ventilation hoods and other related kitchen and bathroom remodeling materials that account for a nominal amount of their overall sales.
+&lt;sup>4 Employers that sell a combination of cabinets, tile and stone slabs or countertops often also sell a minor amount of ancillary items used in the construction or remodeling of kitchens and bathrooms including handles, faucets, fixtures, sinks, ventilation hoods and other related kitchen and bathroom remodeling materials that account for a nominal amount of their overall sales.

-Description of Operations Model 1 Model 2 Model 3 Potential Classification Assignment 8059 or 8017(1) depending on the type of customer and percentage of tile sold A store classification and 8232(2) based on the Multiple Enterprises rule Often the higher-rated 8232(2) based on the Multiple Enterprises rule
+Description of Operations Model 1 Model 2 Model 3 Potential 8059 or 8017(1) depending on A store classification and Often the higher-rated Classification the type of customer and 8232(2) based on the Multiple 8232(2) based on the Assignment percentage of tile sold Enterprises rule Multiple Enterprises rule